hosnizaaraoui/cardionet/README.md

 You can see the exact command in the Command Preview window before execution.

+### HTML Export System

+CardioNet's HTML export uses a template-based system:

+1. Scan data is collected and parsed
+2. User selects a template from available options
+3. Template engine (Jinja2) renders the HTML with scan data
+4. Professional report is generated and saved

+Templates can include conditional sections, custom styling, branding, and any HTML/CSS you want.

 ## Requirements

 See `requirements.txt` for Python dependencies.
 Additionally: